logoran/logoran/docs/guide.md

 });
 ```

-## Debugging Koa
+## Debugging Logoran

-  Koa along with many of the libraries it's built with support the __DEBUG__ environment variable from [debug](https://github.com/visionmedia/debug) which provides simple conditional logging.
+  Logoran along with many of the libraries it's built with support the __DEBUG__ environment variable from [debug](https://github.com/visionmedia/debug) which provides simple conditional logging.

   For example
-  to see all Koa-specific debugging information just pass `DEBUG=koa*` and upon boot you'll see the list of middleware used, among other things.
+  to see all Logoran-specific debugging information just pass `DEBUG=logoran*` and upon boot you'll see the list of middleware used, among other things.

 ```
-$ DEBUG=koa* node --harmony examples/simple
+$ DEBUG=logoran* node --harmony examples/simple
-  koa:application use responseTime +0ms
+  logoran:application use responseTime +0ms
-  koa:application use logger +4ms
+  logoran:application use logger +4ms
-  koa:application use contentLength +0ms
+  logoran:application use contentLength +0ms
-  koa:application use notfound +0ms
+  logoran:application use notfound +0ms
-  koa:application use response +0ms
+  logoran:application use response +0ms
-  koa:application listen +0ms
+  logoran:application listen +0ms
 ```

   Since JavaScript does not allow defining function names at